 Wheel selection is critical and often overlooked.
 Take into consideration a high-performance engine rebuild.
 The correct components for a race engine are distinctly different from those of the family car.
 Going for the checkered flag involves much more than going for the groceries.
 Therefore, it wouldn’t make any sense to build a 12:5 to 1 compression engine for a grocery-getter.

-In the same respect, using a grinding wheel intended for grinding cast iron crankshafts won’t have the right stuff to do the job correctly on a high-performance crank.
+In the same respect, using a crankshaft grinding wheel intended for cast iron won’t have the right stuff to do the job correctly on a high-performance crank.
 Grinding wheels come in a variety of abrasive grains, grit sizes, hardness grades, structures and bond modifications.
 It is important to select the proper grinding wheel for the intended application.
 One wheel cannot do everything.

 For cast iron crankshafts, you need a wheel that can be used on journals with a Rockwell hardness of 35Rc or less.
-Goodson’s GCS-wheels are ideal for these applications.
-They feature a blue-gray, semi-friable abrasive for standard cranks and are specifically designed for straight journals with a minimum of radius and / or thrust grinding.

 For more versatile crankshaft grinding, you may want to step up to a better wheel.
 Goodson’s GCH-wheels are ideal for domestic, import or high-performance crankshafts made of cast or forged steel and nodular iron.
 They feature a slate-gray abrasive that removes more material, loads less and holds shape longer.
 GCH-wheels are specifically designed to handle large radii, as well as thrust and plunge grinding common for high-performance crankshafts.
-Like the GCS-wheel, the GCH-wheel can be used on journals with Rockwell hardness of 35Rc or less.
+The GCH-wheel can be used on journals with Rockwell hardness of 35Rc or less.

 For diesel crankshafts, you need a wheel that can be used on journals with a Rockwell hardness of 35Rc or more.
 Goodson’s GCD-wheels are a premium grade wheel ideal for harder materials such as diesel, high-performance, industrial and billet steel crankshafts.
 It features a mixture of premium white friable and black semi-friable abrasives.
 In addition to having better form holding capabilities, GCD-wheels cut cooler and require less dressing.
 These distinctively “salt & pepper” colored wheels are specifically designed for grinding harder crank materials and crankshafts with large radii journals.